jfhbrook/resume/README.md

 1. Run `just watch` to get Docker to watch all `.tex` files and run the build on save.
 2. Open `resume.pdf` and `cv.pdf`.
-Most PDF viewers will automatically refresh whenever the file changes.
+Many PDF viewers in Linux and MacOS will automatically refresh whenever the file changes.
+Unfortunately, this is not as common in Windows.
-3. When you're done, commit and push
+3. When you're done, commit and push.

 ### Build Individual PDFs